Pamir/oracle-deployment-automation/README.md

 ## Overview

-This reposiitory describes how to create and install Oracle DB on an Azure VM in an automated fashion, through the use of "terraform" and "ansible".
+This repository describes how to create and install Oracle DB on an Azure VM in an automated fashion, through the use of "terraform" and "ansible".

 A single Azure VM will be deployed in a VNET in your Azure subscription.